eawww/TungstenCarbide/game/rules/05-Items.md

 **Action**: Smack!
 Do -1 HP to opponent in combat.

 **Trap**: It was holding the cieling up!
 Why did you move it??
-Rotate current tile 1d6 times (60º each) clockwise.
+Rotate current tile 1d6 times (60º each) clockwise before moving off of it.

+## Machine Grease

+**Action**: You grease yourself up good and slip away from your attacker.
+Immediately disengage.

+**Trap**: The owner of this trap immediately moves your piece one space in any available direction.
+You may continue your turn afterwards.

+## Uppers

+**Action**: If not in combat, roll 2d6.
+Move a number of spaces equal to the higher number, only doubling back at dead ends.

+**Trap**: Roll 2d6.
+Move a number of spaces equal to the higher number, only doubling back at dead ends.